yakworks/spring-grails-kit/grails-external-config/README.md

 > The changes in https://github.com/sbglasius/external-config after 2.0 is causing configs to load twice.
 > This is a fork from 2.0 tag

+> NOTE:
+> THIS HAS BEEN DEPRECATED in favor of using stock spring and its  Kept here for reference.

 External-Config
 ===============
 [![Build Status](https://travis-ci.org/sbglasius/external-config.svg?branch=master)](https://travis-ci.org/sbglasius/external-config)